 Too much sun may be responsible when fuchsia plants are wilting.
 A little morning sunlight is fine, but afternoon sunlight is much too intense for these shade-loving plants.
 In hot climates, full shade all day is generally best.

-Once fuchsia plants are established, water them regularly with a dilute mixture of water-soluble fertilizer.
+Once fuchsia plants are established, water them regularly with a diluted mixture of water-soluble fertilizer.
 Avoid feeding just planted fuchsias, as the fertilizer may scorch the tender roots.

 Watch for pests, such as aphids, spider mites, thrips or scale, all of which can cause leaves to wilt or curl.
 Regular application of an insecticidal soap is usually enough to keep these sap-sucking insects in check.
 However, never use insecticidal soap on a hot day or when the sun is directly on the leaves, as scorching may occur.